 This course is a study of the interrelationships between organisms and their environment.
 Emphasis will be on general principles, populations, interactions and representative ecosystems.
 Field trips/field studies are part of the course.

-Credit Hours: 4 Prerequisite: BIO 101, 102, or instructor approval Availability: On demand
+Credit Hours: 4 Prerequisite: BIO 101, 102, or instructor approval

 BIO 410 Genetics